joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

    while ($true) { Invoke-WebRequest -Uri $webapp.DefaultHostName }
    ```

-1. Minimize the Cloud Shell pane (but do not close it) and, on the web app blade, in the **Monitoring** section, click **Process explorer**.
+1. Minimize the Cloud Shell pane (but do not close it) and, on the web app blade, in the Settings section, click **Scale out (App Service plan)**.

-    >**Note**: Process explorer facilitates monitoring the number of instances and their resource utilization.
+1. Select the **Run history** tab, and check the **Observed resource instance count**.

 1. Monitor the utilization and the number of instances for a few minutes.

     >**Note**: You may need to **Refresh** the page.